rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

  fool you.
-A unit of account is *the* measure of value, the measure of value that all human beings can agree upon such that the subjective and continuously changing perception of
+A unit of account is *the* measure of value, the measure of value that all human beings can agree upon such that our subjective and continuously changing perception of
  *value* can be rendered knowable.